digitalstuart/kerry-online-farmers-market/README.md

 I also ran my code through the W3C validator tools for HTML/CSS, as well as JSHint for Javascript and http://pep8online.com for Python.

 Travis and tests.py x2
+**'Profile'** pages currently contain repetition of items, i.e. if a user bought a product called 'Carrots' on two occasions then this would be displayed twice on their profile, which is a scenario that needs to be addressed.

 ## Django database details?